Incredible Black Friday 2019 deals you can still get

 Sorry, gotta do it: The Force is strong with this one.
 Propel's drones originally sold for $180.
 They're incredibly fun to fly, and if you're able to find the TIE Fighter or Speeder Bike elsewhere, you can engage in actual aerial dogfights.
 These are getting increasingly hard to find, so don't miss this for just $35.

 The latest iPad has a larger 10.2-inch screen and support for Apple Pencil (sold separately).
 It's a great deal for anyone with a 2017 (non-Pro) iPad or older.
-This $249 price is available at most major retailers, but is likely to sell out.
+This $229 price is available at Amazon and Target right now, but probably won't last the day.
 Read our iPad 10.2 review.

 Last year's hottest PS4 game originally sold for $60 -- and that was without extra content.
 Right now, you can get the GOTY Edition (which includes lots of extra goodies) for this all-time-low price.
 It's a must-have for PS4 owners.
 Shipping is free if you order from Best Buy, but if you'd rather grab it in-store, Walmart has the game for the same price.
 Read our Marvel's Spider-Man review.